Ocean Quest: July 22 – 26, 2019

 Campers will be going on an exciting Ocean Quest Field Trip!
 As you will see below, there are two field trips during this week and the campers are divided based on their age as to which they participate in.

 South Florida Science Center and Aquarium, West Palm Beach Ages 5-8

-Campers will be traveling in an air-conditioned charter bus to this wonderful, interactive museum whose mission is to “open every mind to science”.
+Campers will be traveling to this wonderful, interactive museum whose mission is to “open every mind to science”.
 Campers will have a chance to learn about Florida ecosystems, including the everglades, coral reefs, and more!
 They will also participate in a shark tooth activity and explore the new RainForest Adventure exhibit!

 Snorkel trip to John Pennekamp National Park and visit to The Coral Reef Restoration Foundation Educational Center, Key Largo Ages 9-16